Dryer Won't Start? All the Easy Fixes You Need to Know

 Replace the Drive Belt

-The belt of the dryer could be broken or damaged, which will prevent your dryer from turning on.
+The belt of the dryer could be broken or damaged, which will prevent your dryer from running.
 To check it, unplug the dryer and remove the top panel.
 If it is broken or damaged, it must be replaced.

 shop all drive belts